micropython/micropython/docs/library/uasyncio.rst

     created from it.

     If a timeout occurs, it cancels the task and raises ``asyncio.TimeoutError``: this should be trapped by the caller.
+The task receives ``asyncio.CancelledError`` which may be ignored.
+Cleanup code may be run by trapping the exception or via ``try ... finally``.

     Returns the return value of *awaitable*.